ethereum-optimism/optimism/indexer/ui/README.md

 ## Other functionality

 We mostly just use prisma as a UI.
-But brisma provides much other functionality that can be useful including.
+But prisma provides much other functionality that can be useful including.

 - Ability to change the [db schema](https://www.prisma.io/docs/reference/api-reference/command-reference#db-push) direction from modifying the [schema.prisma](./schema.prisma) in place.
 This can be a fast way to [start prototyping](https://www.prisma.io/docs/guides/migrate/prototyping-schema-db-push)
 - Ability to [seed the database](https://www.prisma.io/docs/guides/migrate/seed-database)